uyuni-project/sumaform/README_ADVANCED.md

 }
 ```

 Please note that `iss_master` is set from `suma21pgm`'s module output variable `hostname`, while `iss_slave` is simply hardcoded.
-This is needed for Trraform to resolve dependencies correctly, as dependency cycles are not permitted.
+This is needed for Terraform to resolve dependencies correctly, as dependency cycles are not permitted.

 ## Cucumber testsuite